stneykov/CTFs/2024/osint/github-reporsitory/README.md

 ![Image Preview](1.png)

 If we go to the particular commit with hash 891d9ec0500a4a8a9e459a2e4f534c44c52d6033, we will see the original change where the password was set to the flag.
-It seems like the branch was reset and forced pushed to the original commit e4887cc4a8338573732a410c5d57709300ca87ad.
+It seems like the fork was reset and forced pushed to the original commit e4887cc4a8338573732a410c5d57709300ca87ad.

 https://github.com/MatejPrasek/CyberXmas2024/commit/891d9ec0500a4a8a9e459a2e4f534c44c52d6033